Sieve Filters

 - Choose the action to apply.

-- Click Dry Run to test the filter against visible messages — matched and unmatched messages are shown in a results panel so you can verify the rule before committing.
+- Click Dry Run to test the filter against messages already loaded in the list — matched and unmatched messages are shown in a results panel so you can verify the rule before committing.

 - Save the filter.